 Mark your calendars!

-The Assembly of Student Delegates Meeting will be held all day on Wednesday, April 18, 2018 in Salt Lake City, Utah prior to the Annual Conference & Expo.
+The Assembly of Student Delegates Meeting will be held all day on Wednesday, April 3, 2019 in New Orleans, Louisiana prior to the Annual Conference & Expo.

 See Preparing for the ASD Annual Meeting

 The mission of the Assembly of Student Delegates is to support student members of AOTA by communicating their interests and advancing their professional contributions.
 This Assembly upholds the AOTA mission, promotes Association membership, and provides a forum for the development of student leadership and political awareness to enhance the viability of the profession.

 Resources for ASD Representatives

 ASD Annual Meeting Information